michaelcullum/yukari/README.markdown

     git submodule init
     git submodule update

-Via gzip tarball package:
+Via gzip tarball package of source:
     tar xzf yukari-dev.tgz
     cd ./yukari

+Via zip package of build:
+    mkdir ./yukari
+    unzip yukari-build_{buildnumber}.zip -d ./yukari/
+    cd ./yukari

-Optionally, you may verify the package if you have the phar-util package installed via PEAR.
+Optionally, you may verify the phar(s) if you have the phar-util package installed via pear.

-### Compiling an updated PHAR package
+### Compiling an updated phar

-Install the phar-util package <http://github.com/koto/phar-util> via PEAR, if you have not done so already
+Install the phar-util package <http://github.com/koto/phar-util> via pear, if you have not done so already
     $ sudo pear channel-discover pear.kotowicz.net
     $ sudo pear install kotowicz/PharUtil-beta

-Make changes to the files in the **src/** directory, then build the package (without signing it)
+Make changes to the files in the **src/** directory, then build the phar (without signing it)
     $ ./build/unsigned-build.sh

-Using the compile-on-commit script (without signing it)
+Additionally, you can build your phars on-commit using the provided compile-on-commit script (without signing it)
     $ cp build/hooks/autobuild-unsigned .git/hooks/pre-commit

+### Packaging a build

+Make your changes to the files in the **src/** directory, then make changes to addons in the **addons/** directory.
+When ready, use the provided packaging script to compile the next build.
+    $ ./build/package.sh

+Please note that this script will, by default, attempt to sign any phars it builds.

 ### Building addons